adibotea/paper-core-expansion/camera-ready/_codeData/README.md

 The contents of the folder is the following:

-- Folder `wombat` is the `cpp` code of a solver for crosswords optimization.
-It takes as input a grid with the black cells placed on the grid, one thematic list and one regular list.
-It fills out the grid with words.

-- Folder `dyn-bc-wombat` is the `cpp` code of a variant of `wombat` that can dynamically place new black cells on the grid.

 - Folder `core-expansion`.
 This contains the following sub-folders:

   - `core-expansion/src` is python code that generates expanded cores and seeds;